Blowup algebras of determinantal ideals in prime characteristic: Introduction

-It was recently asked whether the limit of normalized Castelnuovo-Mumford regularities, $\lim\limits_{n\to\infty} \frac{\reg(R/I^{(n)})}{n}$, always exists \cite{HHT}.
+A related question is whether the limit of normalized Castelnuovo-Mumford regularities, $\lim\limits_{n\to\infty} \frac{\reg(R/I^{(n)})}{n}$, always exists \cite{HHT}.
+See also the work of Cutkosky on the subject \cite{Cutkosky_irrational}.
 Several authors have approached this question in a variety of cases; however, it remains widely open in general.
 Some classes of ideals for which this limit is known to exist are square-free monomial ideals \cite{HoaTrung} and ideals of small dimension \cite{HHT}.
-Since the Rees and associated graded algebras of the determinantal ideals treated in this work are Noetherian, we obtain this property for determinantal ideals in prime characteristic.
+We obtain this property for determinantal ideals in prime characteristic.